ontodev/robot/docs/remove.md

 robot remove --input obi.owl --term OBI:0000070 --select descendants
 ```

-`remove` also includes a `--trim` option, set to false by default.
-All entities in axioms to removed must be in the set specified by the combination of the terms and the select statements.
-If `--trim true` is included, any axiom containing *one or more* entity in the set will be removed.
+`remove` also includes a `--trim` option, set to `false` by default.
+For an axiom to be removed, *all* entities in the axiom must be in the selected set of terms.
+If `--trim true` is specified, any axiom containing *one or more* entity in the set will be removed.

 ## Select